SQL Data Warehouse capacity limits

 |Database connection||Maximum memory for prepared statements||20 MB|

-By default, SQL Data Warehouse can execute a maximum of 32 concurrent queries and queues remaining queries.
+SQL Data Warehouse can execute a maximum of 128 concurrent queries and queues remaining queries.

-The number of concurrent queries can descrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower service level.
-Some queries, like DMV queries, are always allowed to run.
+The number of concurrent queries can decrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower data warehouse unit setting.
+Some queries, like DMV queries, are always allowed to run and do not impact the concurrent query limit.
+For more details on concurrent query execution, see the concurrency maximums article.

 |Table||Max size||60 TB compressed on disk|